larry-athey/rpi-smart-still/Load-Cell-Hydrometer/README.md

 The rest of the re-design plan is to make it easier to service the unit and flash the ESP32 without having to disassmble it.

-The whole physical structure will be 3D printed in order to simplify the build process.
+The whole physical structure will also be 3D printed in order to simplify the build process.